cykerway/spotish/README.md

-on first run, this will open a web browser and ask you to enter the redirect uri to authenticate; simply follow the instructions; this will generate a hidden cache file named `.cache-<username>` in current dir, containing spotify web api access token; later runs of spotish dont need authentication until the access token expires;
+on first run, this will open a web browser and ask you to enter the redirect uri to authenticate; simply follow the instructions; this will generate a hidden cache file named `.cache-{username}` in current dir, containing spotify web api access token; later runs of spotish dont need authentication until the access token expires;